mda-shoeb/REST-Service-with-Spring-Boot/README.md

 All applications need data.
 Instead of talking to a real database, we will use an ArrayList - kind of an in-memory data store.
 A student can take multiple courses.
 A course has an id, name, description and a list of steps you need to complete to finish the course.
 A student has an id, name, description and a list of courses he/she is currently registered for.
 We have StudentService exposing methods to

-public List<Student> retrieveAllStudents() - Retrieve details for all students public Student retrieveStudent(String studentId) - Retrieve a specific student details public List<Course> retrieveCourses(String studentId) - Retrieve all courses a student is registered for public Course retrieveCourse(String studentId, String courseId) - Retrieve details of a specific course a student is registered for public Course addCourse(String studentId, Course course) - Add a course to an existing student
+public List<Student> retrieveAllStudents() - Retrieve details for all students.

+public Student retrieveStudent(String studentId) - Retrieve a specific student details.

+public List<Course> retrieveCourses(String studentId) - Retrieve all courses a student is registered for.

+public Course retrieveCourse(String studentId, String courseId) - Retrieve details of a specific course a student is registered for

+public Course addCourse(String studentId, Course course) - Add a course to an existing student

 The Rest Service StudentController exposes couple of get services. we will create three services using proper URIs and HTTP methods